aceliwang/potatopsych/Practice - PsychScene Videos.md

   - Benzodiazepines or Z-drugs do not fix the underlying issue, can cause dependency and is associated with rebound insomnia
 - If unresponsive, consider sleep study
 - Organise follow-up with GP or myself to assess the effect of intervention with referral to sleep specialist if ongoing issues

+## MEQ 18

+You are a junior consultant psychiatrist working in a regional area.
+There has been an electroconvulsive therapy (ECT) adverse event (critical incident) involving ECT for a patient.

+### MEQ 18.1 A First-year student asks you to explain what a root cause analysis is.
+List/explain/describe (8 marks).
+### MEQ 18.2 You are asked to prepare a teaching session for stage 2 trainees on the background, prescription and administration of ECT.
+Outline what you would cover?
+(14 marks)

+> Structure:
+> - Content
+>   - Background
+>   - Prescription
+>   - Administration
+> - Approach to communication

+> - Background
+> - Indications
+> - Common side effects
+> - Stigma and barriers to treatment
+> - Electrode placements
+> - ECT parameters ie. pulse width
+> - Consent
+> - Role of medications during and after ECT course
+> - Frequency and logistics of administration
+> - Usage of anaesthetic

+> Missed: communication, pre-ECT assessment, dosing threshold, EEG, monitoring post, continuation / maintenance

+- Communication
+  - Pre-educational survey: obtain current knowledge level of trainees, identify specific questions
+  - Utilise practical tools in addition to the tutorial to deliver information: obtaining access to the ECT machine, demonstrating on models
+  - Post-session feedback: answer questions and obtain feedback
+  - **SMART** principles that are specific, measurable, achievable, relevant, time-bound
+- Content regarding ECT
+  - **Indication**: ECT is used primarily in affective, psychotic, catatonic illness and suicidality.
+Typically reserved for treatment-resistance despite pharmacology or where pharmacological management cannot be tolerated.
+Also utilised when quick response is required eg. nil eating or drinking.
+  - **Background**: the efficacy of seizures was first discovered in patients with epilepsy and comorbid mental illness.
+Patients were observed to improve in their mental state following seizures.
+Through history, there have been attempts to first chemically induce seizures via camphor and then electrically via ECT.
+It is the gold-standard in treatment for affective illness.
+  - **Before ECT**: there are no absolute contra-indications to ECT however caution must be utilised in patients with greater physical comorbidity.
+An anaesthetic assessment is essential to ensure that patients can tolerate both the anaesthesia and the resultant modified seizure.
+Assessment should include neurological and cardiorespiratory exam.
+    - Baseline level of symptoms and cognition are also obtained via rating scales and cognitive screens
+  - **First ECT**: patients will undergo titration to identify seizure threshold.
+Therapeutic dosages of ECT require levels above the seizure threshold depending on the electrode placement
+  - **During ECT**: patients will undergo up to 3x/week of ECT with frequent monitoring of symptoms and side effects.
+At a minimum, after 6 sessions, cognition and symptom rating scales will be repeated and also at the end.
+ECT frequency and dosing can be adjusted during the session although it is expected that symptoms will only improve after 6 sessions.
+  - **After ECT**: ECT although highly efficacious acutely, is associated with high rates of relapse.
+Patients typically require pharmacotherapy to maintain remission of symptoms.
+Due to the time required for these medications to take effect, this should typically be started during the course of ECT.
+If medications are insufficient to maintain remission, patients may need continunation or maintenance ECT to maintain their mental state.
+  - **Medications**: medications should be optimised depending on the indication of ECT.
+Previously non-efficacious medications should be ceased.
+Medications should be titrated to therapeutic dosages by the end of ECT.
+Concomitant medications involving anticonvulsants, benzodiazepines and lithium should be withheld on the morning of and the night prior to ECT administration due to effects on seizure quality and post-ictal delirium.
+  - **Prescription**: date, session number, pulse width, electrode placement and dosing level should be recorded on prescription.
+EEG seizure quality and the previous comments by previous ECT sessions should be noted.
+  - **Electrode placement**: conventional placements include right-unilateral, bifrontal or bitemporal with differing levels of efficacy and tendency to cause cognitive side effects
+  - **EEG monitoring**

+## MEQ 19
+Joe, a 45-year-old gentleman with schizophrenia working as a gardener has recently relocated from another service.
+You have access to his previous information.
+He is able to make decisions for himself.
+He is stable on Clozapine 400mg daily for the last 15 years.
+The new case manager tells you the handover from previous community mental health team has been adequate and all relevant documents have been sent across.
+Joe wants to change his anti-psychotic medication because he is struggling with side effects of tiredness, sleeping 12 hours a day, his head feels foggy and he can only work two days a week (as a gardener) due to these symptoms.
+He is compliant with medications but on the odd occasion that he forgets his clozapine, he feels brighter.
+### MEQ 19.1 What information would you like to find out before you consider Joe's request for medication change?
+### MEQ 19.2 You decide to go ahead and change Joe's antipsychotic, what strategies can you use to safely transition him from clozapine to another antipsychotic?
+### MEQ 19.3 A medical student asks you to explain what the withdrawal and discontinuation syndromes one might experience from stopping an antipsychotic.
+How would you answer this question?
+(4 marks)